drift-labs/gateway/README.md

 }
 ```

+## Emulation Mode
+Passing the `--emulate <EMULATED_PUBBKEY>` flag will instruct the gateway to run in read-only mode.

+The gateway will receive all events, positions, etc. as normal but be unable to send transactions.

+note therefore `DRIFT_GATEWAY_KEY` is not required to be set.

 ## Delegated Signing Mode
 Passing the `--delegate <DELEGATOR_PUBKEY>` flag will instruct the gateway to run in delegated signing mode.

-In this mode, the gateway will act for `DELEGATOR_PUBKEY` and sub-accounts while signing with the key provided via `DRIFT_GATEWAY_KEY`.
+In this mode, the gateway will act for `DELEGATOR_PUBKEY` and sub-accounts while signing with the key provided via `DRIFT_GATEWAY_KEY` (i.e delegate key).

 Use the drift UI or Ts/Python SDK to assign a delegator key.
 see [Delegated Accounts](https://docs.drift.trade/delegated-accounts) for more information.